kernelwernel/Unabomber-manifesto/README.md

 If you find any errors, misplacements, wrong syntaxing, typos, missing paragraphs, out of place sections, code optimisations etc...
 Please create a pull request or an issue on the error you found.
 It would be greatly appreciated.

+## TO DO
+[ ] Somehow figure out a way to make the compiling process compatible with windows

 ## Useful Links

 **Full audiobook:** https://www.youtube.com/watch?v=4TkFmmdmk50